 A wonder of nature

 The structure of the bridge is made of solid grey limestone, carved out by the Cedar Creek.
-It is 215-foot tall and the rocks that compose it are Ordovician.
-They have existed for 500 million years old.
+It is 215 feet tall, and the Ordovician rocks have existed for 500 million years old.

 Good to know

-The state park opens from 8am-5pm.
+The state park is open from 8 am to 5 pm.
 At the visitor center, you'll find all the information you need to explore the bridge and its surroundings.
 There is also a gift shop if you feel like buying some souvenirs or snacks for the walk.

-When driving in the I-81 take exits 175 or 180A and follow the signs that lead you to the park.
+When driving on I-81, take exits 175 or 180A and follow the signs that lead you to the park.

-In the area, explore the Cave Mountain Lake recreation area for camping, rafting, horse riding, kayak and more activities in nature.
+While in the area, explore the Cave Mountain Lake recreation area for camping, rafting, horse riding, kayaking, and more activities in nature.